MarinaPrice-Dev/ascii-map-generator/README.md

 - **Landscape Design**: Garden and outdoor space planning
 - **Circuit Design**: Electronic schematic creation
 - **Mathematical Art**: Algorithmic and mathematical patterns

+# Next steps

+- Better mobile support
+    - need to design the footer to be more mobile friendly
+    - make it much smaller, than maybe display in a dialog
+    - does grid resizing make sense for mobile? does it need adding?
+    - mobile scrollbars should be wider

+- Tablet support
+    - needs testing
+    - what improvements do we need?